byanto/fintrackr/README.md

 ---

-`FinTrackr` is a backend service designed to help users track their financial investments.
-It provides a robust system for managing multiple portfolios, logging trades, calculating holdings, and applying transaction fees.
-The service is built with a modern Java stack and exposes a comprehensive REST API for integration with frontend applications or other services.
+`FinTrackr` is a modern, robust application designed for comprehensive financial investment management and tracking.
+Leveraging a microservice architecture, it ensures scalability, resilience, and maintainability.
+Developed with a modern Java stack, it exposes a comprehensive REST API, facilitating seamless integration with frontend applications and other services.

+## Architecture

+The project is a multi-module Maven project consisting of several microservices:

+*   `service-registry`: A Netflix Eureka server that acts as the "phone book" for the system.
+All other services register here, allowing for dynamic service discovery.
+*   `api-gateway`: A Spring Cloud Gateway that serves as the single entry point for all external API requests.
+It handles routing, and is the place for cross-cutting concerns like security and rate limiting.
+*   `investment-service`: The core microservice responsible for managing all investment-related data, including instruments, portfolios, trades, and holdings.

 ## Features

 - **Broker Account Management:** Create and manage multiple broker accounts.
-- **Portfolio Tracking:** Organize investments into different portfolios linked to broker accounts.
+- **Portfolio Tracking:** Organize and manage investments within various portfolios, linked to specific broker accounts.
-- **Instrument Definition:** Maintain a master list of financial instruments (e.g., stocks, bonds).
+- **Instrument Definition:** Maintain a comprehensive master list of financial instruments (e.g., stocks, bonds, mutual funds).
-- **Immutable Trade Log:** Record every buy and sell transaction as an immutable event.
+- **Immutable Trade Log:** Securely record every buy and sell transaction as an immutable event, ensuring data integrity.
-- **Automated Holding Calculation:** Automatically calculates and updates current holdings (quantity and average price) based on trades.
+- **Automated Holding Calculation:** Automatically calculate and update current holdings (quantity and average price) based on processed trades.
-- **Dynamic Fee Engine:** Configure and apply transaction fees (percentage-based with a minimum) for different brokers and instrument types.
+- **Dynamic Fee Engine:** Configure and apply flexible transaction fees (percentage-based with a minimum threshold) for different brokers, instrument types, and trade types.
-- **RESTful API:** A clean, well-documented API for all core functionalities.
+- **RESTful API:** Expose a clean, well-documented, and comprehensive REST API for all core functionalities, enabling seamless integration.

 ## Technologies Used

-- **Backend:** Java 21+, Spring Boot 3.x
+- **Backend:** Java 21+, Spring Boot 3.x, Spring Cloud 2025.x
 - **Data:** Spring Data JPA, Hibernate, PostgreSQL
 - **Database Migrations:** Flyway
 - **Testing:** JUnit 5, Mockito, AssertJ, Testcontainers
-- **Build:** Maven
+- **Dependency Management:** Maven
 - **Tooling:** Lombok, MapStruct
 - **Containerization:** Docker, Docker Compose
+- **Continuous Integration:** GitHub Actions
+- **Code Coverage Reporting:**: JaCoCo, Codecov

 ## Getting Started